Skip to content

 • Operating System: Linux (Ubuntu 22.04+) / WSL2 / macOS

-• Compiler: GCC 11+ (confirm the version via gcc --version)
+• Compiler: GCC 11+ (Confirm version via gcc --version)

-• Compiler flags: gcc -Wall -Wextra -std=c11 (enables warnings, specifies the C11 standard)
+• Compiler Flags: gcc -Wall -Wextra -std=c11 (Enable warnings, specify C11 standard)

-• Verification: All code can be compiled and run directly
+• Verification: All code can be compiled and run directly.

-Step 1 — Treating Functions as Data
+Step 1 — Using Functions as Data

-Learning to Declare Function Pointers
+Learn to Declare Function Pointers First

-int (*op_ptr)(int, int);
+int (*ptr)(int, int);

 #include <stdio.h>

-int add(int a, int b)
+int add(int a, int b) {

 return a + b;